 Article-level metrics include any measures of the influence of a single publication.
 The most metrics are available for journal articles, but some can apply to books, chapters, or other individual publications.
 They include times cited, article downloads, and most Altmetrics.

-Most metrics at all three levels are based in counting citations among scholarly publications.
-Some emerging metrics (Altmetrics) assess other measures of use and influence, such as the number of times a publication is read, downloaded, saved, or cited in popular sources.
+Alternative Metrics assess other measures of use and influence, such as the number of times a publication is read, downloaded, saved, or cited in popular sources.
+These metrics compliment journal, author and article-level metrics which are based in counting citations among scholarly publications.

 Carpenter Library | Atrium Health/Wake Forest University School of Medicine | Contact Us